betajippity/betajippity.github.io/_posts/2020-07-31-shipshape-renderman-challenge.md

 The only gotcha to look out for is that everything needs to be in linear space first.
 Alternatively, Substance Painter already has a output template for PxrSurface as well.
 Once I had the maps in the right parameterization, for the most part all I had to do was plug the right maps into the right parameters in PxrSurface and then make minor manual adjustments to dial in the look.
-In addition to two different specular parameterization modes, PxrSurface also supports choosing from a few different microfacet models for the specular lobes; by default PxrSurface is set to use the Beckmann model [(Beckmann and Spizzichino 1963)](https://us.artechhouse.com/The-Scattering-of-Electromagnetic-Waves-from-Rough-Surfaces-P257.aspx), but I selected the GGX model [(Walter et al. 2007)](http://dx.doi.org/10.2312/EGWR/EGSR07/195-206) for everything in this scene since GGX is what I'm more used to.
+In addition to two different specular parameterization modes, PxrSurface also supports choosing from a few different microfacet models for the specular lobes; by default PxrSurface is set to use the Beckmann model [[Beckmann and Spizzichino 1963]](https://us.artechhouse.com/The-Scattering-of-Electromagnetic-Waves-from-Rough-Surfaces-P257.aspx), but I selected the GGX model [[Walter et al. 2007]](http://dx.doi.org/10.2312/EGWR/EGSR07/195-206) for everything in this scene since GGX is what I'm more used to.

 For the actual look of the ship, I didn't want to go with the dilapidated look that a lot of the other contestants went with.
 Instead, I wanted the ship to look like it was a well maintained working vehicle, but with all of the grime and scratches that build up over daily use.